 A community foundation is a grantmaking public charity created by and for a community of people.
 It is supported by local donors and governed by a board of private citizens who work toward the greater good of the citizens in the community.
 Funds come from a variety of sources, including bequests and living trusts, and are invested in perpetuity.
 The investment earnings are then distributed to worthy organizations or causes.
 There are more than 750 community foundations in the United States and more than 1800 worldwide.

-Community Foundation for the Fox Valley Region, Community Foundation of Chippewa County, Community Foundation of Dunn County, Community Foundation of North Central Wisconsin, Community Foundation of Southern Wisconsin, Duluth Superior Area Community Foundation, Eau Claire Community Foundation, Fond du Lac Area Foundation, Fort Atkinson Community Foundation, Greater Milwaukee Foundation, Greater Sauk County Community Foundation, Incourage, Madison Community Foundation, Marshfield Area Community Foundation, Oshkosh Area Community Foundation, Racine Community Foundation, Stateline Community Foundation, Stoughton Area Community Foundation, Waukesha County Community Foundation, Whitewater Community Foundation
+Community Foundation for the Fox Valley Region, Community Foundation of Central WI, Community Foundation of Chippewa County, Community Foundation of North Central Wisconsin, Community Foundation of Southern Wisconsin, Duluth Superior Area Community Foundation, Eau Claire Community Foundation, Fond du Lac Area Foundation, Fort Atkinson Community Foundation, Greater Milwaukee Foundation, Greater Sauk County Community Foundation, Incourage, Madison Community Foundation, Marshfield Area Community Foundation, Oshkosh Area Community Foundation, Racine Community Foundation, Rusk County Community Foundation, Stateline Community Foundation, Waukesha County Community Foundation, Whitewater Community Foundation

 Did you know?
 Fourteen of our community foundation members have achieved national standards and collectively make up the WPN's Certified Community Foundation Division.